bgaze/bootstrap-form/README.md

 composer require bgaze/bootstrap-form
 ```

-There are a various configuration options available.
-Publish the configuration file to customize them:
+There are a various configuration options available, publish the configuration file to customize them:

 ```shell
 php artisan vendor:publish --provider=Bgaze\BootstrapForm\BootstrapFormServiceProvider
 ```

+That's it, you can start to build forms.

 ## Quick start